EdgarRJ/EDGARRJ/README.md

 I'm a physicist and computer scientist.
 I founded and lead the technical side of **Reservity AI**, a platform that automates bookings and client interactions for small and medium-sized businesses through conversational AI.
 My work starts from a simple premise: the models and math you study in graduate school don't have to stay there — they can become tools that any business uses every day to stop losing appointments and clients.

-Before founding the company, I went through applied physics, AI research applied to oncology, and I'm now pursuing my master's at **INAOE**, deepening my focus on computing and artificial intelligence.
+Before founding the company, I went through applied physics, AI research applied to oncology, and I'm now pursuing graduate studies in computing and artificial intelligence at **INAOE** and **Université Grenoble Alpes (MoSIG)**.
 That mix — mathematical rigor plus real product — is the thread running through everything I build.

 ---